The world,

 The transport network, the best months to go, the towns worth slowing down in, and the parts of the coast that still feel undiscovered in high season.

-Currency converter, trip cost calculator, packing list generator + 7 more.
-No signup, no ads, no data collection.
+Currency converter, trip cost, packing list, time zones — and six more.
+No signup, no ads, no tracking.

 Currency Converter